A better way to convert text to a smart object in Photoshop

 A better way to convert type to a smart object

-And that’s why the usual way of converting a single type layer to a smart object does not always work.
+That’s why the usual way of converting a Type layer to a Smart Object does not always work.
 At least, not if you need to edit the text later.

-I’ll press Ctrl+Z (on a Windows PC) or Command+Z (on a Mac) a few times to undo my steps and return to my original type layer above the Background layer.
+Press Ctrl+Z (Win) or Command+Z (Mac) a few times to undo your steps and return to the original, unblurred Type layer.

 Returning to the original type layer.